 Up-cycled glass bottle light

 Many of our buildings can be lined and insulated - this is just one of the many options you have available for your garden building.
-If you would like to discuss these options, or you have any questions, you can Request a Callback, Contact Us or call us on 01760 444229.
+If you would like to discuss these options, or you have any questions, you can call us on

-If you’re in the area why not visit us one of our National Show Centres?
+If you’re in the area why not visit us at one of our National Show Centres?
 Here you can experience our luxury bespoke service first-hand.
-We have over 25 different size and style Garden Buildings on display for you to view at your leisure.
+We have over 25 different sizes and styles of Garden Buildings on display for you to view at your leisure.